evolutics/zero-downtime-deployments-with-podman-docker-or-docker-compose/README.md

-# Zero-downtime deployments with Podman, Docker, or Docker Compose
+# Zero-Downtime Deployments with Podman, Docker, or Docker Compose

 The aim is to deploy an updated version of a container without service interruption.
 We want to keep things light and only use **Podman** or